-Similar to a credit report, we collect up to seven years of accumulated tenant/landlord referrals.
-This gives you a better idea of an applicant’s historical rental behavior.
-You often receive multiple verification requests for the same tenant.
-Fill out the form once at LandLord Verification™ and send requesters to the site.
-It’s fast and efficient.
 All tenant screenings include an eviction check.
 However, not all evictions are completed and recorded.
-With LandLord Verification™ you can learn if an eviction was started but not completed, along with “off the public record” Cash for Keys deals.
+With LandLord Verification™ you can obtain information not available elsewhere like: whether an eviction was started but not completed, or “off the public record” Cash for Keys deals.

 No. Only the tenant’s name and past address(es) are visible on the report.
 All other searchable, personal tenant data is invisible, encrypted and safeguarded on the site.

 We do not ask for, nor do we receive the tenant’s entire social security number.
-It is OPTIONAL for you to enter ONLY the last four digits of a tenant’s social security number, which allows for a more specific search result.
+We ask for ONLY the last four digits of a tenant’s social security number, which allows for a more specific search result.

 Tenants may contact us in writing with their complaint.
-We can then contact the verifyer and investigate the veracity of the landlord verification report.
+We can then contact the property manager/landlord and investigate the veracity of the complaint.